everval/LongMemory.jl/paper.md

 This section presents benchmarks contrasting different implementations to show the computational efficiency of `LongMemory.jl`.
 The package is related to the R [@R:lang] packages `LongMemoryTS` [@R:LongMemoryTS] and `fracdiff` [@R:fracdiff].
 The former is the most similar to `LongMemory.jl` in terms of functionality, while the latter is the most popular package for long memory time series in R, measured by the number of CRAN downloads.

 The following table presents the summary of the benchmarks.
-The code for the benchmarks is available on the [package's website](https://everval.github.io/files/LM_notebook_benchmark.html).
+The code for the benchmarks is available on the [author's website](https://everval.github.io/files/LM_notebook_benchmark.html).
 The benchmarks were made using `BenchmarkTools.jl` [@BenchmarkToolsJL].

 | Function          | Mean       | Median     | Language:Package     |
 |-------------------|------------|------------|----------------------|